 Determining the underlying cause of stress, grief or depression.
 In some cases, changes to the household dynamics and/or antidepressants may be prescribed.

 Nutritional changes if your cat's diet is not adequate.

 Painkillers may be prescribed in some situations to relieve discomfort for pancreatitis.

 Poisoning is usually treated with gastric lavage, activated charcoal and/or induce vomiting.

 Surgery to remove blockages or tumours.

 Fluids such as cool enema to treat heat stroke, along with emergency supportive care.

-Thorocentesis to remove fluid from the pleural cavity.
+Thoracentesis to remove fluid from the pleural cavity.

-Duretics to help the body flush out excess fluids if your cat has pulmonary edema.
+Diuretics to help the body flush out excess fluids if your cat has pulmonary edema.